eejji/ECG-Feature-Fusion-CNN-LSTM/README.md

-# "Mental Stress Classification Based Single nad Continuous cycle ECG Feature Fusion Ensemble Model"
+# "Mental Stress Classification Using Lightweight Approach with Single- and Continuous-Cycle ECG Fusion"

 #### by- Jihun Lee